arangodb/arangodb/Documentation/Books/Manual/Deployment/DCOS/ClusterMesos.md

-Cluster Deployments in Apache Mesos
+Cluster Deployments in Mesos, DC/OS
 ===================================

 ArangoDB has a sophisticated and yet easy way to use cluster mode.
 To leverage the